SCP002/m3u_merge_astra/README.md

     > Why does it exist?
     > To be able to remove dulticated inputs per stream by specific conditions, for example by host name.

+  * `disable_all_but_one_input_by_rx_list`
+    List of regular expressions.
+    If any expression match URL of a stream's input, only this input will be kept and all other will be disabled.
+    If list has multiple entries, only input matching first found expression will be kept.
+    > Why does it exist?
+    > To give an option to leave only one input in stream, if specific inputs implies so.
+    >
+    > For example, input with `#no_sync` will periodically be unavailable, causing stream to switch to another input,
+    > causing unwanted interruptions.

   * `remove_dead_inputs`
     Remove inputs of astra streams which do not respond or give invalid response?
     Supports HTTP(S), enable `use_analyzer` option for more.